-IV Understanding Investment and Skill Gaps by Family Income
+IV.
+Understanding Investment and Skill Gaps by Family Income

 We now develop a general model of dynamic human capital investment in order to study four mechanisms thought to generate child investment and skill gaps by family income.
 Within this framework, we explore the extent to which these mechanisms are also capable of explaining the additional stylized facts just discussed.
-The problem is written as a lifecycle problem in which individuals invest in their human capital, while borrowing and saving (potentially subject to borrowing constraints) in an effort to finance investments and smooth consumption over time.
-However, the problem can also be interpreted as a 'family' investment problem, where altruistic parents make investments in their children and family borrowing/saving decisions to smooth family consumption.21
+The problem is written as a life-cycle problem in which individuals invest in their human capital, while borrowing and saving (potentially subject to borrowing constraints) in an effort to finance investments and smooth consumption over time.
+However, the problem can also be interpreted as a "family" investment problem, where altruistic parents make investments in their children and family borrowing/saving decisions to smooth family consumption.

-19That is, with perfect credit markets, income received at age 0 should have an effect that is $(1 + r)^a$ times larger than income received at age a, where r is the annual interest rate.
+&lt;sup>19 That is, with perfect credit markets, income received at age 0 should have an effect that is $(1 + r)^a$ times larger than income received at age a, where r is the annual interest rate.

-$^{^{20}}$ These studies all use a 5% rate to discount income back to the year of a child's birth.
+$^{20}\,\mathrm{These}$ studies all use a 5 percent rate to discount income back to the year of a child's birth.

 We assume that people live through three stages in their lives.
-Human capital investment takes place in the first two stages (i.e. 'childhood'), followed by the final stage, adulthood.
-Adulthood may last for many periods; however, its length is inconsequential for most of our analysis.
-We are largely agnostic about the form that investments may take, instead focusing primarily on total investment expenditures at different ages and the dynamic nature of skill production.
-Conceptually, investments may include various forms of goods inputs like computers and books, parental time in child development activities, formal schooling, and other time inputs by older children.22 When considering parental time as an investment, if the marginal product of parental time investment (in children) is proportional to the parent's labor market productivity (i.e. human capital), then investment is simply given by the parent's forgone earnings.23
+Human capital investment takes place in the first two stages (i.e., childhood), followed by the final stage, adulthood.
+Adulthood can last for many periods; however, its length is inconsequential for most of our analysis.
+We are largely agnostic about the form that investments might take, instead focusing primarily on total investment expenditures at different ages and the dynamic nature of skill production.
+Conceptually, investments can include various forms of goods inputs such as computers and books, parental time in child development activities, formal schooling, and other time inputs by older children.
+When considering parental time as an investment, if the marginal product of parental time investment (in children) is proportional to the parent's labor market productivity (i.e., human capital), then investment is simply given by the parent's forgone earnings.